Flagpole Wind Ratings Explained: How to Choose the Right Strength for Your Location

 The U.S. wind zone map is determined by the American Society of Civil Engineers (ASCE).
 Your location directly impacts the minimum pole strength needed.

-- Midwest & South (Inland): 70–90 mph
+| Midwest & South (Inland) | 70–90 mph |

-- Atlantic Coast: 100–130 mph
+| Atlantic Coast | 100–130 mph |

-- Florida & Gulf Coast: 120–150+ mph
+| Florida & Gulf Coast | 120–150+ mph |

-- Hurricane zones: 140–180 mph (flag must be lowered in storms)
+| Hurricane Zones | 140–180 mph (flag must be lowered in storms) |

 Flag Size Affects Wind Load More Than Most People Realize

-This is why a 20' pole flying a 3×5 flag may be rated for 90 mph “with flag,” but the same pole may fail at much lower speeds if someone switches to a larger flag.
+Flying a larger flag significantly increases wind drag.
+A 20' pole flying a 3×5 flag may be rated for 90 mph "with flag" — but the same pole may fail at much lower speeds if someone switches to a larger flag.

 Wind Ratings by Pole Type